memfault/interrupt/_posts/2020-01-29-rust-lib-dsp.md

 #### The Rust implementation

-As a C programmer, I was tempted to write the rust code using an imperative style.
+As a C programmer, I was tempted to write the Rust code using an imperative style.
 Instead, I decided to leverage Rust's synthax for functional programming, as it maps neatly to digital signal processing concepts.
 While this is beyond the scope of this article, I found that using a functional rather than